How To Save Fees in Bitcoin Smart Contracts: a Simple Optimistic Off-chain Protocol: Introduction

-Moving the computation off-chain to save on fees has become a popular means to scale the blockchain smart contracts processing capabilities, making them more practical.
-To this aim, a variety of methods has been considered, in particular over account-based blockchain such as Ethereum \cite{Kalodner2018ArbitrumSP, Li19OnOffChain, DeSalve23L2DART}.
-In this work, we instead focus on Bitcoin smart contracts.
+Users who want to deploy such a smart contract on Bitcoin can do so with the following standard technique (which we will later detail in~\Cref{subsec:on-chain-contracts}): first, they generate a tree of transactions that describes all the possible runs of the contract, then they sign all the transactions in the tree, and finally they append to the blockchain only the transactions in a single tree path, according to the participants' choices.
+While this approach is feasible, it has a main downside: every contract execution step corresponds to appending a transaction from the tree to the blockchain, which requires paying transaction fees.
+This can be expensive, especially when the number of contract steps is large.

-While limited by a non Turing-complete scripting language, Bitcoin still allows the implementation of a number of interesting smart contracts \cite{BCZ18isola, BZ18bitml}.
-Users who want to deploy a smart contract on Bitcoin can do so with the following standard technique: first, they generate a tree of transactions that describes the possible evolution of the contract, then they sign all the transactions in the tree according to a simple protocol, and finally they append the transactions in a tree branch, according to participant choices.
-A downside of this approach is that every contract step corresponds to appending a transaction to the blockchain: this is expensive in terms of fees.
+In order to improve fee efficiency, one can attempt to devise methods to perform the execution \emph{off-chain}.
+Indeed, moving the computation off-chain to save on fees has become a popular means to scale the blockchain smart contracts processing on several platforms~\cite{TSA22rollupsurvey}.
+To this aim, a variety of methods has been considered, in particular over account-based blockchain such as Ethereum~\cite{Kalodner2018ArbitrumSP, Li19OnOffChain, DeSalve23L2DART}.

-In this paper we propose a protocol to move most of the execution off-chain, while still guaranteeing the same contract behaviour.
+In this work, we instead focus on saving fees in Bitcoin smart contracts.
+We propose a protocol to move most of the execution off-chain, while still guaranteeing the same contract behaviour (\Cref{sec:off-chain-contracts}).
 In this protocol participants simulate the contract by exchanging off-chain signatures.
-In the optimistic case, in which all participants are honest and follow the protocol correctly, they only need to append three transactions to the blockchain.
+In the best case, in which all participants are honest and follow the protocol correctly, they only need to append three transactions to the blockchain.
 This does not depend on the number of transactions in the original contract.